drbaselali/earth-obs/README.md

 **Main Conclusion**

-**Economic development is the dominate and primary driver of CO2 emissions, while land dynamics and renewable energies provide minor patterns.
+**Economic development is the primary driver of CO₂ emissions, while land dynamics and renewable energies provide minor patterns.
 On the other hand, the machine learning algorithms results point to the same conclusion, while also revealing some clear environmental-economic archetypes.**

 ## 📊 Summary Figure